cucumber/common-wiki/Debugging.md

 # Ruby

+(The code given below calls on [the logging facilities of Ruby on Rails](https://guides.rubyonrails.org/debugging_rails_applications.html#the-logger).
+If you're not using Rails, replace those calls with `puts` or `warn`.)

 Adding the following as the contents of `features/support/debugging.rb` can be helpful in debugging failing steps:

 ```ruby
 # rubocop:disable Lint/Debugger
 class CucumberCounters